chelsealizardo/codingChallegeOne/README.md

 ### :lab_coat: *My research* :lab_coat:
 <font size=".01"> I am currently working with Dr. Cardace and the RI NASA Space Grant Consortium to look at Serpentinization and its astrobiological implications especially on Mars.
-We have been using polished samples from San Juan, PR to analyze and identify vein minerals such as serpentine, magnetite, brucite, chlorite, and gather an understanding of the differences, if there are any, of how the process of serpentinization affects the veins vs. the affects on regular rock.
+We have been using polished samples from San Juan, PR to analyze and identify vein minerals such as serpentine, magnetite, brucite, and chlorite, to gather an understanding of the differences, if there are any, of how the process of serpentinization affects the veins vs. the affects on regular rock.
 I am also trying to gather a deeper understanding of how the processes that occurred on these samples may reflect processes happening on other planetary bodies such as mars, and what that could mean for the astrobiology of other planetary bodies, which could potentially lead to questions about habitability. </font>

  ______________________________________________________________________________________________________________________________________________________________________________